Professor Robert Vink

 I am a neuroscientist who specialises in acute brain injury research.
 After completing my BSc (Hons) and PhD at Griffith University in Brisbane (Aust), I was awarded a Sandoz Postdoctoral Neuroscience Fellowship in the Neurology Department at the University of California, San Francisco (UCSF) where at the end of that fellowship I was appointed as an Assistant Research Professor.
 I was then fortunate to be awarded a Queen Elizabeth II Fellowship (Aust) which allowed me to return to Australia and undertake research at James Cook University in Townsville, North Queensland, focusing on magnetic resonance studies of traumatic brain injury.
 At the conclusion of my fellowship, I was appointed as an academic staff member and over time became an Associate Professor and Head of Department of Physiology and Pharmacology.
 A period of sabbatical research as an Adjunct Professor at Georgetown University, Washington DC, inspired me to move to the University of Adelaide in 2001 where I again focused on research in the Department of Pathology.
 I was subsequently appointed to be the NRF Chair of Neurosurgical Research and the Head of the School of Medical Sciences.
 In 2014, I took the opportunity to join the University of South Australia as the Pro Vice-Chancellor of Health Sciences where I was honoured with an Emeritus Professor position in 2019.
 I still maintain an adjunct position at the University of Adelaide.

-His research has focused on the recognition of secondary injury factors following injury to the central nervous system, and the development of novel pharmacotherapies that improve functional outcome.
-He is particularly noted for his characterisation of the role of magnesium in traumatic brain injury, for which he was awarded a DSc (Adelaide) in 2012.
-More recently, he has been characterising the role of neurogenic inflammation in acute and chronic brain injury, particularly its role in brain oedema, the development of elevated intracranial pressure and in chronic traumatic encephalopathy (CTE).
-His patents in the area of neurogenic inflammation have been licensed to pharmaceutical industry and are happily progressing through clinical development (phase I trials have been completed).
+My research has always focused on identifying secondary injury factors following CNS injury, and the associated development of novel pharmacotherapies that improve functional outcome.
+During my early career, most of my time was spent characterising the role of magnesium in traumatic brain injury.
+In the second half of my career, my research time was spent characterising neurogenic inflammation in acute and chronic brain injury, particularly its role in brain oedema, the development of elevated intracranial pressure and in repeated concussion / chronic traumatic encephalopathy (CTE).
+A couple of patents in this area have been licensed to pharmaceutical industry and are happily progressing through clinical development (phase I trials have been completed).